RyanMorash/frc5881web/content/en/about.md

 ## Tech Valley High School

-Tech Valley High School (TVHS) is a four-year regional public high school that is built on the principles of project-based learning and collaboration.
+Tech Valley High School (TVHS) is a four-year regional public high school serving 150 students from 32 districs across 7 counties in New York State's Capital Region.
+The school is focused on STEM education built on the principles of project-based learning and collaboration.
 Students engage in hands-on projects based in authentic applications of New York state learning standards.
-We serve approximately 140 students in grades 9-12.

 The mission of Tech Valley High is to provide a unique, innovative, and student-centered educational opportunity, engage students in current and emerging technologies, and support the growth and economy of the region.